Waboodoo/HTTP-Shortcuts/docs/scripting.md

 You can access the response of your HTTP request via the `response` object.

-Please note that the `response` object is only available in the *"Run on Success"* code block, and will otherwise be `null`.
+Please note that the `response` object is only available in the *"Run on Success"* code block, as well as in the *"Run on Failure"* code block in case there was an HTTP response (i.e., a status code of 4xx or 5xx), and will otherwise be `null`.

 ### Getting the Response Body